jupyterhub/jupyterhub/docs/source/reference/rest.md

 r.json()
 ```

-Note that the API token authorizes **JupyterHub** REST API requests.
-The same
-token does **not** authorize access to the [Jupyter Notebook REST API][]
+The same API token can also authorize access to the [Jupyter Notebook REST API][]
 provided by notebook servers managed by JupyterHub.
-A different token is used
-to access the **Jupyter Notebook** API.
+To do so, the following must be true:

+1. The token used is tied to an admin user or service
+2. `c.JupyterHub.admin_access` must be set to `True`

 ## Enabling users to spawn multiple named-servers via the API